We’re going to help you build the best possible 3 days in Las Vegas itinerary!

 Life is all about choices, and you’ve got a big one to make today.

-Here are a couple of options for how to spend your second day in Sin City.
+Here are a couple of options that are only around 30 minutes from Sin City.

 Red Rock Canyon